 You must have no more than 12 years time in service and nine months time-in-grade when applying for the SFAS course (E-7)

 You must be either Airborne or Ranger qualified (E-7)

-You must have an ASVAB General Technical (GT) score of 110 (105 with a waiver) or a minimum Combat (CO) score of 105 (waiverable)
+You must have an ASVAB General Technical (GT) score of 100 or above

 You must pass a Special Forces physical in accordance with AR 40-501